Workplace Giving.co.uk

 Can small employers realistically win an award?+

 Yes.
-Because awards are percentage-based rather than absolute, an SME with 20 staff and good take-up can hit Gold or Platinum more easily than a 10,000-person enterprise.
-Small employers are arguably the natural audience for the scheme.
+Because awards are percentage-based, a 30-person firm with strong take-up can hit Gold or Platinum more easily than a 30,000-person enterprise.
+Small employers are arguably the natural audience.

 Try a workplace giving calculator — show staff exactly what their giving would cost.

-Open the calculators →Workplace Giving Editorial.
-The Payroll Giving Quality Mark Explained. workplacegiving.co.uk, updated 10 May 2026.
+Workplace Giving Editorial.
+The UK Payroll Giving Quality Mark Explained. workplacegiving.co.uk, updated 10 May 2026.